NES3301 : Biodiversity Science and Management

 Outline Of Syllabus

-This module will zoom into key aspects of modern conservation science, drawing on the research experience of staff at the School of Natural and Environmental Sciences.
+This module will zoom into key aspects of modern conservation science, drawing on the research experience of staff in the School of Natural and Environmental Sciences.
 The module is delivered through lectures, guided self-directed learning and workshops, that will:

 (1) Highlight a set of key challenges - from local to global scales - for biodiversity conservation,